NSGod/JotDigitalInk/README.md

 ---------------
 Built upon the JotTouchSDK, the Jot Digital Ink framework is able to be added to any iOS 6 app.
 The framework provides a JotView class that extends the UIView class.
 JotView and it's delegate provide acess to the user's touch points and allows the developer the freedom to provide lines as needed.

-The Getting Started guide will walk you through the process of linking the framework to configuring the JotView methods and delegates.
+[The Getting Started Guide](https://github.com/Adonit/JotDigitalInk/wiki) will walk you through the process of linking the framework to configuring the JotView methods and delegates.

 Example Application
 -------------------